KaveriBridge/science/10th/light-reflection-and-refraction/spherical-lenses.md

 * For example, a combination of two lenses of power + 2.0 D and + 0.25 D is equivalent to a single lens of power + 2.25 D.
 * The simple additive property of the powers of lenses can be used to design lens systems to minimise certain defects in images produced by a single lens.
 * Such a lens system, consisting of several lenses, in contact, is commonly used in the design of lenses of camera, microscopes and telescopes

+## Questions
+#### 1. Define 1 dioptre of power of a lens.
+* 1 dioptre is the power of a lens whose focal length is 1 metre.
+#### 2. A convex lens forms a real and inverted image of a needle at a distance of 50 cm from it.
+Where is the needle placed in front of the convex lens if the image is equal to the size of the object?
+Also, find the power of the lens.
+* The needle is placed on the center of curvature (2F1) as the image size is equal to the size of the object.
+* Hence the focal length is 50/2 = 25cm
+* Power of the lense = 1/f = 1/0.25m = 4m⁻¹
+#### 3. Find the power of a concave lens of focal length 2 m.
+* Focal length of the concave lens is negative.
+* f = -2m
+* Power = 1/f = 1/-2 = -0.5m⁻¹